-But do you really need to spend money on one of these gadgets?
+But do they work to help you become more active?
+(A new study below sheds some light.)
+Do you really need to spend money on one of these gadgets?
 And if you do, how do you go about choosing the right one with so many on the market?
-Get the scoop on what the different types of wearable devices are, the benefits of using one, and how to choose the right one for you and your activities.

 Pedometers count the amount of steps you take a day and convert them into miles, telling you how far you’ve gone each day.